dkurth/dk/README.md

 sudo chmod +x /usr/local/bin/dk

 Do not try to install it with `pip install .` -- this creates a binary which is not in the right place relative to the directories of command code for things to work.

+## Ideas for commands

+### dk config

+Set user-specific config details.

+### dk edit {command}

+One thing you can configure is your editor.
+This should store just a string of text - could be anything.
+For me it would be "code", but it could be "vim" or "rm" (ha!), or whatever.

+Running `dk edit some-command` would cd to the `some-command` directory and run `code .`.

+### module design

+Basic commands like "list" and "new" are part of the dk repo.
+But other commands can get their own repos.

+If you run `dk install gh:dkurth/something`, it will clone the "something" repo.
+That repo could be public or private, so this would let me have some personal commands that I don't have to make public.
+Commands can be updated without publishing a whole new version of dk.
+And other people could write their own commands.

+Maybe `dk new dreamhostify` creates a local dk/dreamhostify directory, you write the code, and then you can run `dk publish dreamhostify` to create a repo.
+It could prompt you to make it public or private.

+I think this will get easier if the built-in commands live in a `dk/core` directory.
+All commands the user installs (or creates) will go under `dk/commands`.
+This folder is not tracked in git, since the individual commands will have their own git repos.

+### dk print

+echo "Hello, printer" | lp -d Brother_MFC_L2700DW_series

+I wonder what characters you can print this way.
+Emoji?
+Borders?
+How can I spool a bunch of stuff to the printer?
+What if I pipe a text file to it?
+What if I pipe a pdf?
+And can I limit it to 1 page of output, to avoid accidentally printing 100 pages of binary data?

+If I put an "!" in the message, bash tries to interpret it, and it doesn't work.

+Maybe include this in dk, like:

+dk print "some text here"

+---

+Idea: assemble a page (like a newspaper, or recent tweets, or whatever) into some text, then pipe that to the printer.

+dk tweets --funny --count=10 | dk print

+That should print 10 funny tweets.
+(How does it know which tweets are funny?
+Hmm, an exercise left to the reader...)